bvgastel/xmas/src/xmd/xmd/findings.md

    16   g   2015-04-02              src = green without expr (sometimes)    bug     medium 17   g   2015-04-02              Parsing of all expressions fail         bug     high 18   g   2015-04-02              Abort when closing application          bug     high    Global pointer to datacontrol (see ~QObject() comment)
-   19   g   2015-04-03              When a file just read: already '*'      bug     medium  Annoys the hell out of me
-                                    Expected: not '*' until modified 99999
+99999